orvio/LNGateway/README.md

 It works in JMRI with the LocoBuffer interface driver.

 The TX_PIN must be set to 5 if the circuit is built as documented in the KiCad files.
-It is compatible with the LocoLinx example scetch from the LocoNet library as long as the TX_PIN is set correctly.
+It is compatible with the LocoLinx example sketch from the LocoNet library as long as the TX_PIN is set correctly.